SASSA Status Check - April 2026 SRD R370 Payment Dates

 SASSA found that you are registered with the National Student Financial Aid Scheme (NSFAS), which indicates you are receiving student funding.
 NSFAS beneficiaries are excluded from the SRD R370 grant because the funding is considered a form of support.
 If you have completed your studies or your NSFAS funding has ended, obtain a letter from NSFAS confirming this and submit an appeal with the letter.

-7. Recorded as Deceased by DHA
+Read the full guide on NSFAS registration decline →7.
+Recorded as Deceased by DHA

 The Department of Home Affairs (DHA) has recorded your ID number as deceased in their system.
 This is a serious data error that must be corrected at the DHA before SASSA can process your application.
 Visit your nearest Home Affairs office in person with your original ID document to have this record corrected.
 This process can take several weeks.
 Once corrected, contact SASSA or submit an appeal to have your application reassessed.